Common Workers’ Comp Mistakes and How to Avoid Them in Oregon

 Introduction

-This guide explores the most common workers’ comp mistakes Oregon business owners make and provides actionable tips on how to avoid them, ensuring your workplace remains safe, compliant, and financially protected.
+The following is a guide to the most common workers’ comp mistakes Oregon business owners make and how you can avoid them to help your workplace stay safe, compliant, and financially secure.

-Some small businesses assume workers’ compensation isn’t necessary for part-time employees or certain contractors.
+Some small businesses believe that workers’ compensation will never apply to part-time employees or certain contractors.

 How to Avoid This Mistake:

-• Understand that Oregon law requires coverage for all eligible employees
+Recognize that Oregon law covers all eligible employees

-• Check employee classifications carefully to ensure everyone is covered
+Review employee classifications closely to make sure everyone is covered

-• Consult with a workers’ comp insurance provider to confirm compliance
+Check in with a workers’ comp insurance provider to ensure compliance

-Waiting too long to report workplace injuries is a common error.
-Delays can complicate claims, slow medical treatment, and even lead to claim denial.
+A mistake many people make: waiting too long to report workplace injuries.
+Delays can complicate claims, slow medical treatment and even result in claim denial.

 How to Avoid This Mistake:

-Prompt reporting ensures proper medical care and smooth claims processing.
+Prompt reporting allows for proper medical care and smooth claims processing.

-Incorrectly classifying employees as independent contractors or in the wrong risk category can result in higher premiums, penalties, or denied claims.
+Misclassifying employees as independent contractors or placing them in the wrong risk category can lead to higher premiums, penalties or denied claims.

 How to Avoid This Mistake:

-• Review job duties carefully for accurate classification
+Be diligent in reviewing job duties for accurate classification

 4. Ignoring Safety Programs